bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-2.md

 # 3.3.2 Yocto build SDK pakcage

-Yocto support generate SDK feature.
-It used for low-level or application level to compile source code.You doesn't need to manual handle depend softwares or libraries.The SDK package has two difference way, one is suite low-level deveop toolchain, used for compile u-boot and linux.Another used for application develop, it contains header files and libraries on target sysroot.
-The developer will be more convient to develop program to target device.
-The two kinds SDK package use shell self-extra file, it will be install under "/opt" directory.
+Yocto supports SDK generating function.
+It used for low-level or application level to compile source code.You doesn't need to manually handle the dependency softwares or libraries.The SDK package has two differen way, one is suite low-level deveop toolchain, used for compile u-boot and linux.Another used for application development, it contains header files and libraries on target sysroot.
+The developer will be more convenient to development program to target device.
+The two kinds SDK package use shell self-extra file, it will be installed under "/opt" directory.

 ## Build low-level toolchain